EmmattxDev/alx-system_engineering-devops/0x01-shell_permissions/README.md

 6-multiple_permissins:  a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
 12-directory_permssions: a script that creates a directory called my_dir with permissions 751 in the working directory.
 13-change_group: a script that changes the group owner to school for the file hello
+100-change_owner_and_group: a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.